 Perhaps, as Ljubica Spaskovska , researcher at the University of Essex, has recently observed, “an old stigma has finally been removed”.
 Certainly, compared with the experiences of civilians, these kinds of testimony presented by the top military are forced into smaller and disputed spaces.
 Nevertheless, the re-emergence of such episodes may offer a special contribution, less conditioned by national rhetoric, to the remembrance of the Yugoslav wars.

 This publication has been produced within the project Testimony – Truth or Politics.
 The Concept of Testimony in the Commemoration of the Yugoslav Wars, coordinated by the CZKD (http://www.czkd.org/ ) and co-funded by the Europe for Citizens programme of the European Union .
-The contents of this publication are the sole responsibility of Osservatorio Balcani e Caucaso and its partners and can in no way be taken to reflect the views of the European Union.
+The contents of this publication are the sole responsibility of Osservatorio Balcani e Caucaso and can in no way be taken to reflect the views of the European Union.

 blog comments powered by